 Transfer credit will be earned with courses taught by local instructors at the University of Mannheim.

-The University of Florida’s Honors Program in Medieval and Early Modern Studies in Mannheim, Germany (close to Heidelberg) offers students the opportunity:
+The University of Florida’s Medieval and Early Modern Studies Abroad Program in Mannheim, Germany (close to Heidelberg) offers students the opportunity:

 - -to study and travel in Europe and earn six credits of upper-division Humanities credit.